MostlyArmless/advent-of-code-2022-dotnet/AdventOfCode.Tests/README.md

 I'm using this as an opportunity to practice C# using .NET 7.0 to solve the AOC 2022 problems

 # Dev Instructions
-`dotnet run --project ./AdventOfCode/` to run, enter the problem number when prompted
+`dotnet run --project ./AdventOfCode/` to run, enter the problem number and part number when prompted, or to run programmatically you can just `dotnet run --project ./AdventOfCode 1 2` e.g. to run Day 1 part 2

 `dotnet watch test --project ./AdventOfCode.Tests/` while developing to run the tests with a watch